d-holguin/async-ratatui/README.md

     }
 ```

-## Asynchronous Event Loop and Rendering
+## Event Loop

-The heart of this terminal-based UI application is the asynchronous event loop managed by the run function in the Tui struct.
-This loop concurrently handles three core tasks:
+At the heart of the application is the asynchronous **event loop**, which is responsible for handling all input, updating the application state, and rendering the UI.
+This loop runs asynchronously and processes three main types of events:
-- Processing timed ticks that update the state of the entities (such as animations or physics).
-- Handling user input events like mouse clicks, keyboard press, hover interactions.
-- Rendering the terminal UI based on the current application state.

-Key Components of the run Function
-- **Tick Interval:** The tick interval controls how frequently the state of the entities (e.g., the position of balloons or bricks) is updated.
-This ensures periodic updates even if no user input occurs, which is useful for animations or timed updates.
-The rate is determined by tick_rate.

-- **Frame Interval:** The frame interval controls how often the UI is redrawn.
-By separating the update and render cycles, you can have a consistent frame rate for rendering even if the state isn't changing rapidly.
-This helps ensure smooth visuals.

-- **Event Handling:** Input events (keyboard and mouse) are processed asynchronously.
-This includes handling clicks, movement, and quitting the application by pressing the Esc key.
-Input events are processed via `crossterm::event::poll` to avoid blocking the main loop.
-This uses [`tokio::task::spawn_blocking`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html) that returns a future we can wait on.

-- Tokio's [`select!`](https://docs.rs/tokio/latest/tokio/macro.select.html) Macro: The [`tokio::select!`](https://tokio.rs/tokio/tutorial/select) macro is used to listen for ticks, frames, and input events simultaneously.
-This ensures that all events are processed as they occur, without blocking the application.
-The allows the application to handle multiple asynchronous events in parallel.
+1. **Ticks**: Regular updates that advance the state (e.g., animations, entity movements).
+2. **Render Events**: Triggered only when a state change occurs, prompting the UI to be redrawn.
+3. **Input Events**: Handles user input, such as mouse clicks, key presses, or terminal resizing.

+[tokio::select!](https://tokio.rs/tokio/tutorial/select): This macro allows the application loop to wait on multiple asynchronous operations simultaneously.
+It reacts to whichever event occurs first, ensuring that ticks, rendering, and input handling are all processed efficiently and without blocking each other.

 ```rust
     pub async fn run(&mut self) -> Result<()> {